Nuclear Regulatory Commission: Prospective nuclear units

 Between 2007 and 2009, 13 companies applied to the Nuclear Regulatory Commission for construction and operating licenses to build 25 new nuclear power reactors in the United States.

 However, the case for widespread nuclear plant construction was eroded due to abundant natural gas supplies.
 Many license applications for proposed new reactors were suspended or cancelled.
 These will not be the cheapest energy options available, therefore not an attractive investment.
 In 2013, four reactors were permanently closed: San Onofre 2 and 3 in California, Crystal River 3 in Florida, and Kewaunee in Wisconsin.
 Vermont Yankee, in Vernon, was shut down on December 29, 2014.
 New York state eventually closed Indian Point Energy Center, in Buchanan, 30 miles from New York City, on April 30, 2021.

-In 2019 the NRC approved a second 20-year licence extension for Turkey Point units 3 and 4, the first time NRC had extended licences to 80 years total lifetime.
+In 2019 the NRC approved a second 20-year license extension for Turkey Point units 3 and 4, the first time NRC had extended licenses to 80 years total lifetime.
 Similar extensions for about 20 reactors are planned or intended, with more expected in the future.
 This will reduce demand for replacement new builds.